EnduranceCode/endurancetrio-wp-child-theme/README.md

 To setup the environment variables file, copy the file [`.env.template`](.env.template), save it as `.env.development` and then define the variables values for the ***development*** environment.
 Repeat the process for the ***production*** environment, naming the correspondent environmnet variables file as `.env.production`.

+To update the [**EnduranceTrio Web Components**](https://github.com/EnduranceCode/endurancetrio-web-components) the following command:

+    git submodule update --remote

+And the commit the update made with the above command.

 ## License

 **EnduranceTrio WP Child Theme** is licensed under the terms of [GPL-3.0](./LICENSE).